Potato 2.2: Events, Entity Linking, Export, and 55 Survey Instruments

 Potato 2.2.0 adds 9 new annotation schemas, a pluggable export system, MACE competence estimation, 55 validated survey instruments, and remote data sources.

-We're excited to announce Potato 2.2.0, a major feature release that significantly expands what you can annotate and how you manage annotation quality.
-This update adds 9 new annotation schemas, a pluggable export system, MACE competence estimation, 55 validated survey instruments, and remote data sources.
+Potato 2.2.0 is out, and it widens both what you can annotate and how you keep the quality up.
+It adds 9 new annotation schemas, a pluggable export system, MACE competence estimation, 55 validated survey instruments, and remote data sources.

-The headline annotation feature of v2.2 is N-ary event annotation.
-Events consist of a trigger span (the word indicating the event) and argument spans with typed semantic roles.
-A hub-spoke arc visualization connects triggers to their arguments.
+The biggest schema addition in 2.2 is N-ary event annotation.
+An event has a trigger span (the word that signals the event) and argument spans with typed semantic roles.
+A hub-and-spoke arc visualization connects each trigger to its arguments.

 annotation_schemes: